mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 Restarting after crashes
 ------------------------

 The Xenstore service is a reliable component and very rarely crashes.
-However the impact of a crash is quite severe: there is no protocol for a running VM to close its connection to a Xenstore and open a new one, so if Xenstore crashes then running VMs are simply left orphaned.
+However, if a crash does occur, the impact is quite severe: there is no protocol for a running VM to close its connection to a Xenstore and open a new one, so if Xenstore crashes then running VMs are simply left orphaned.
 VMs in this state are impossible to manage properly: there is no way to shutdown cleanly, to suspend/resume or migrate, or to configure